apecloud/kubeblocks/docs/user_docs/cli/kbcli_cluster_create.md

 ### Examples

 ```
+  # Create a cluster using cluster definition my-cluster-def and component version my-version
+  kbcli cluster create mycluster --cluster-definition=my-cluster-def --version=my-version

+  # Both --cluster-definition and --version are required for creating cluster, for the sake of brevity,
+  # the following examples will ignore these two flags.

   # Create a cluster using component file component.yaml and termination policy DoNotDelete that will prevent
   # the cluster from being deleted
   kbcli cluster create mycluster --components=component.yaml --termination-policy=DoNotDelete